Learning Models over Relational Data using Sparse Tensors and Functional Dependencies: Widths for FAQ Queries and the InsideOut Algorithm

 Just like a conjunctive query, an $\faq$ query has a query hypergraph $\calH=(\calV,\calE)$.
 But unlike conjunctive queries, an $\faq$ query also specifies an order of its variables, which is the order in which we aggregate over those variables in the given $\faq$-expression.
 (For example, in expression~\eqref{eq:faq-example}, we sum over $t$ first, then over $y$, and we keep $z$ and $x$ as free variables.
 Hence, the $\faq$ query in \eqref{eq:faq-example} specifies the variable order $\sigma=(x,z,y,t)$.)
 Such a variable order for the query can also be interpreted as a vertex order $\sigma$ for the query's hypergraph.

-As we have seen earlier in Section~\ref{subsec:faq}, the $\InsideOut$ algorithm for answering $\faq$ queries is based on \emph{variable elimination}.
+The $\InsideOut$ algorithm for answering $\faq$ queries is based on \emph{variable elimination}.
 To eliminate variable/vertex $v_n$, we have to solve a sub-problem consisting of a smaller $\faq$ query over the variables in the elimination set $U_n^\sigma$.
 This smaller query can be solved by an algorithm that is based on worst-case optimal join algorithms~\cite{LFTJ,NPRR12,skew,anrr}.
 From~\eqref{eqn:runtime:lftj}, this takes time \footnote{To achieve this runtime, we need some additional ideas that are beyond the scope of this very brief introduction to $\faq$.
 See~\cite{faq} for more details.}

 After eliminating $v_n$, the remaining variables $v_{n-1},v_{n-2},\ldots,v_1$ can be eliminated similarly.
 This variable elimination algorithm motivates the following width notion.

 \bdefn[$\faq$-width of a given variable ordering $\sigma$] Given an $\faq$ query $\varphi$ with a variable ordering $\sigma$, we define the $\faq$-width of $\sigma$, denoted by $\faqw(\sigma)$, to be